ShadowFolk706/TypingBot/README.md

 Prerequisites
 - Python
 - Ollama
   - You also need an Ollama model downloaded, this is easy to do.
-This code currently uses the model llama2, but that can be changed by replacing the "llama2" model with whatever model you downloaded
+This code currently uses the model llama3.2, but that can be changed by replacing the "llama3.2" model with whatever model you downloaded
 - PyAutoGui

+Both using AI and not using AI work now.
+There are pauses randomly for both ends of words and sentences to further mimik a human typer.
+These can be toggled from input to input as well as a text informing the user that the bot is done typing.